tshoppa/touchOSC/modules/multilayout/README.md

+# New Version
+**A new, updated version now adds animations to the game!
+Visit Animator**

 # LayoutRadioGenerator
 Creates a radio that let you switch through multiple template layouts.
 You can rearange position, size and orientation of each control to create different layouts to select from.